 Caroline Beidler, MSW is an author, speaker, and the Managing Editor of Recovery.com.
 She writes about topics related to addiction, mental health, and trauma recovery, informed by her personal experience and professional expertise.

-Support groups offer something vital for people looking for help.
-They can offer connection rooted in shared experience.
+Support groups offer connection and community for people looking for help with mental health and addiction.
 But with so many options, where do you begin?

 If you’re already connected with a mental health professional, they can recommend groups that align with your diagnosis or treatment plan.
 Providers often know which support services are active, trustworthy, and appropriate for your stage of healing.